Installation

 The installation scripts are intended for end-users setting up a permanent VIIPER service on their system.

-If you're developing an application that uses VIIPER, I strongly encourage you to not install a permanent VIIPER service on your users machines.
+If you are developing an application that uses VIIPER, I strongly encourage you to not install a permanent VIIPER service on your users' machines.

 Instead, bundle the (no dependencies, portable) VIIPER binary with your application and start/stop the server directly from your application as needed.